REPORT: Arbitrary Detention, Section 9 of the Constitution Act, 1982

 —–o0o—–

-October 2, 1980: Proposed Resolution for a Joint Address to Her Majesty the Queen Respecting the Constitution of Canada
+October 2, 1980: Proposed Resolution for a Joint Address to Her Majesty the Queen respecting the Constitution of Canada

-9. Everyone has the right not to be detained or imprisoned except on grounds, and in accordance with procedures, established by law.
+9. Everyone has the right not to be arbitrarily detained or imprisoned except on grounds, and in accordance with procedures, established by law.

 (Source: Canada, Parliament, “Proposed Resolution for a Joint Address to Her Majesty the Queen respecting the Constitution of Canada” in Sessional Papers (1980).
 Click HERE)